t-h2o/my-configuration/arch/installation/blog.md

 ### SSH connection

-After to boot with the USB key, connect to internet, change the root password and log in with
+After to boot with the USB key, connect to internet, change the root password and log in with ssh.

 ```sh
 $ ssh root@${IP_ADDRESS}